hackerb9/sixvid/README.md

 * ffmpeg (only needed for video formats ImageMagick does not innately know)

+## Todo

+* Utilize transparent GIF techniques to optimize sixel output.

+* sending a single frame to get an initial "weightestimate" instead of hardcoding it.

+* Average the benchmark FPS over time and also show std deviation.
+  (Some terminals are inconsistent in their speed).

+* Detect and utilize VT340 double-buffering.

+* Either crop large images or go back to using DECSDM.

 ## Limitations

+* Takes an exorbitant amount of /tmp space as it unpacks every frame as sixels.
+Gzipping the sixels may help, at the cost of CPU, but there is no obvious solution to this problem.

 * Does not attempt to play audio.
 This is unlikely to happen until machines are so fast it's easy for a shell script to write 44,100 16-bit stereo samples per second to an audio device.

-* Takes an exorbitant amount of /tmp space as it unpacks every frame as sixels.
-Gzipping the sixels may help, at the cost of CPU, but there is no obvious solution to this problem.

 * Large videos on slow CPUs might not finish rendering to sixel before the animation loops back to the start.
-The most obvious alternative, stuttering along as the CPU decodes each frame, is boring to watch while waiting for the decoding to finish.
+The most obvious alternative, stuttering along as the CPU decodes each frame, is boring to watch.
   The second most obvious alternative, waiting until the entire video is decoded, is a non-starter as the video may be very long and the user might only need to see the first few seconds before they want to quit.

 ## Bugs, bugs, bugs